Introduction

 - Instructors might treat students with physical disabilities as if they may also have mental disabilities and thus require more attention.

-- Students who are affiliated with a particular identity group may be treated as experts on issues related to that group.
+- Students who are affiliated with a particular group may be treated as experts on issues related to that group.

 Ways to Mitigate Implicit Bias